-In 2015, former Liberian President Ellen Johnson Sirleaf visited Kenya to see the Bridge International Academies Community School programme with her Education Minister, George Werner.
+In 2015, former Liberian President Ellen Johnson Sirleaf visited Kenya to see the Bridge International Academies Community School program with her Education Minister, George Werner.

 In 2016, the then President invited Bridge Liberia to work in the Liberian public school system, supporting Liberian schools to become powerful public schools.
 The result, an innovative public private partnership – Partnership Schools for Liberia (PSL) – designed to ultimately transform the country’s primary public education system.
 Bridge Liberia was paired with public primary schools across the country; while teachers remained on the Government payroll.

-After a change of national Government, PSL became the Liberian Education Advancement Programme (LEAP).
-LEAP is now in its fifth year, and Bridge Liberia is delivering statistically significant learning gains.
+After a change of national Government, PSL became the Liberian Education Advancement Program (LEAP).
+LEAP is now in its seventh year, and Bridge Liberia is delivering statistically significant learning gains.

-Four Independent Studies and Randomised Control Trials have shown the efficacy of the programme.
+Four Independent Studies and Randomized Control Trials have shown the efficacy of the program.
 Bridge Liberia has evidenced a statistically significant improvement in learning outcomes.
 In a gold standard RCT, students in Bridge Liberia supported public schools were found to benefit by an equivalent of 2.5 years more of learning in just 3 years.

 As a result of their effectiveness, many Bridge Liberia policies have already been adopted into the broader Education system by the Ministry of Education; including a longer school day; and keeping pregnant girls in the classroom.

 “Achieving gender equality in Liberia is one of the top priorities of my Administration, and I remain committed and obligated to ensuring that my Government achieves this.”